Frequently Asked Questions

 How do I register for workshops?

-There are five different ways to register for a workshop:
+There are four different ways to register for a workshop:

 - (Fast & Easy!)
-Online: Click the "Workshop Registration" button to the right to register online.
+Online: Click on the "Workshop Registration" button to register online.

 - By Mail: Download the proper registration form from our workshops page.
 Send the completed form with either a check or payment information to: Lyric Arts Main Street Stage, 420 E Main Street, Anoka, MN 55303.

 - By Phone: Call Eli Halterman, Education Director at 763-233-0804 and pay by credit card over the phone Monday-Friday, 10 am-5 pm.

 - In Person: Simply visit the Main Street Stage Box Office during regular business hours (Monday-Friday, 11 am-5 pm) and turn in a completed registration form with either a check, cash or payment information.

 What is the last day I can register for a workshop?